ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The AS and
 the resource server are assumed to share a key derivation key used to derive the symmetric key shared with the client from the key identifier in the access token.
-The key derivation key may be derived from some other secret key shared between the AS and the resource server.
+The key derivation key may be derived
+from some other secret key shared between the AS and the resource server.
+This key needs to be securely stored and processed in the same way as the key used to protect the communication between AS and RS.

 Knowledge of the
 symmetric key shared with the client must not reveal any information about the key derivation key or other secret keys shared between AS and resource server.